-Comprehensive Examinations (6 credits)
+PhD Comprehensive Examinations (6 credits)

-Within 6 months of completing the foreign language requirement and 54 hours of course work with a minimum 3.0 grade point average, students must sit for written comprehensive examinations on the core sequence and in both of their fields.
+All Ph.D. students must meet the foreign language requirement before taking written comprehensive examinations.
+Within 6 months of completing the foreign language requirement and 54 hours of course work with a minimum 3.0 grade point average, students must sit for written comprehensive examinations on the core sequence and in their major and minor fields.
 Students may sit for comprehensive examinations during the term in which they complete these requirements.

 Students should begin to prepare for comprehensive examinations at least one full semester before scheduling them.
-They will have ample notice as to the probable membership of examining committees.
 In consultation with the Graduate Program Director and likely committee members, students should prepare focused but comprehensive reading lists for the three areas that they are to be tested on.
-One of these areas covers material presented in the program's core courses.
+One of these areas covers materials presented in the program's core courses.
 The other two areas should reflect students' particular interests in their major and minor fields.